Private Matchings and Allocations: Private Max-Weight Matching

 \end{lemma} \iffull \begin{proof} Fix any satisfied bidder $i$ matched to $j^* = \mu(i)$.
 At the time that bidder $i$ last bid on $j^*$, by construction, $v_{ij^*} - p_{j^*} \geq \max_{j}(v_{ij}-p_j)$.
 Since $i$ remained matched to $j^*$, its price could only have increased by at most $\alpha$, and the prices of other goods $j \neq j^*$ could only have increased.
 Hence, at completion of the algorithm, \begin{mathdisplayfull} v_{i,\mu(i)} - p_{\mu(i)} \geq \max_{j}(v_{ij}-p_j) - \alpha \end{mathdisplayfull} for all matched bidders $i$. \end{proof} \fi

 \begin{lemma} Assume all counters have error at most $E$ throughout the run of $\pmatch(\alpha, \rho, \eps)$.
-Then the number of bidders assigned to any good is at most $s$, and each over-demanded good clears except for at most $\beta$ supply, where
+Then the number of bidders assigned to any good is at most $s$ and each over-demanded good clears except for at most $\beta$ supply, where

 \end{lemma} \begin{proof} Since the counter for each under-demanded good never exceeds $s-m$, we know that each under-demanded good is matched to no more than $s-m+E < s$ bidders.
 Consider any counter $c$ for an over-demanded good.
-Let $t$ be a time step in counter $c$ such that \begin{mathdisplayfull} c(nT) - c(t + 1) \leq s - m < c(nT) - c(t). \end{mathdisplayfull} Note that the bidders who bid after time $t$ are the only bidders matched to this good at time $nT$.
-Let $\sigma$ be the true bid stream for this good, so the total number of bidders allocated to this good at time $nT$ is
+Let $t$ be a time step such that \begin{mathdisplayfull} c(nT) - c(t + 1) \leq s - m < c(nT) - c(t) , \end{mathdisplayfull} where $c(t)$ denotes the output of the counter at time $t$.
+Note that the bidders who bid after time $t$ are the only bidders matched to this good at time $nT$.
+Let $\sigma$ be the true bid stream for this good and let the sum of bids in $\sigma$ up to time $t$ be $h(\sigma, t)$.
+Then, the total number of bidders allocated to this good at time $nT$ is

 Similarly, we can lower bound the number of bidders allocated to this good: